DegreatArizona/DA-XSS/README.md

 - `<url>`: The target URL to scan.
 - `<params>`: A list of parameters to test for XSS vulnerabilities (e.g., `param1 param2`).
 - `--cookies`: Optional.
 Cookies to include in the request (format: `key=value;key2=value2`).
+- `--payload-file`: Specify the payload file to use
 ### Examples

 ```sh